pascomnet/documentation/site/content/release-notes/pascom18/_index.en.md

 Due to the Cisco SPA 112 gateway limitations that require a Cisco certificate, support has been discontinued in pascom 18.

+## Release 18.09 (28.06.2019)

+**Overview**

+- Improved re-pairing process in the case of licence problems
+- Migrations connected to the Yealink W60B are now performed correctly
+- Improved reliability of the trunk registration process after a trunk disconnect

+**MODIFICATIONS:**

+MD-11501 - you cannot re-pair a license if no license is configured in csd MD-11552 - Yealink W60B DECT migration error "Port count mismatch" MD-11538 - Retry asterisk sip trunk registration periodically

 ## Release 18.08 (13.06.2019)